RipClaw15/Stock-Trading-Finance-Webapp/README.md

 # Stock Trading Finance Webapp

-The Stock Trading Finance Webapp is a comprehensive web application designed to provide users with tools and insights for managing their stock trading and investments effectively.
+The Stock Trading Finance Web app is a comprehensive web application designed to provide users with tools and insights for managing their stock trading and investments effectively.

 ## Video Demo